angelomilan/ethereum-guides/GPU-cloud_mining.md

 _Note: If you specified a passphrase when you converted your private key to PuTTY's format, you must provide that passphrase when you log in to the instance._

-_Note 2: if these steps don’t work the first time, quit PuTTY and do it again.
+_Note 2: If these steps don’t work the first time, quit PuTTY and do it again.
 Click [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html) for troubleshooting_

 ##Part 2 - Installing Ethereum on your instance and start mining